kkugosu/Uncertainty-Estimation/README.md

 # do we need to expected value of hidden units?

-in the dropout paper, auther make output to be mean value of hidden layer units which is concept of clt.
+in the dropout paper, auther

+output to be mean value of hidden layer units which is concept of clt.

 but actually we don't need to get mean value, we can just sum of it.